China flies more than 20 military aircraft into Taiwan's air defense zone | DW | 01.10.2021

 Taiwan's Defense Ministry has said fighter jets were scrambled to warn off an estimated 25 Chinese military aircraft.
 The incursion comes as China celebrates its national day.

-The Taiwanese Defense Ministry on Friday said China flew 25 military aircraft into Taiwan's air defense zone, in what amounted to a large display of force on China's national day, which celebrates the founding of the People's Republic of China.
+The Taiwanese Defense Ministry on Friday said China flew 25 military aircraft into Air Defense Identification Zone (ADIZ), in what amounted to a large display of force on China's national day, which celebrates the founding of the People's Republic of China.

-The People's Liberation Army (PLA) flew 18 J-16 fighter jets, two H-6 bombers and other planes, Taiwanese defense officials said.
+Taiwanese defense officials said the People's Liberation Army (PLA) flew 18 J-16 fighter jets, two H-6 bombers and other planes into the ADIZ, which is airspace that extends beyond Taiwan's territorial airspace and is monitored for purposes of national security.

 Taiwan responded by deploying planes and tracking the Chinese war planes using air defense systems, the ministry said in a statement.